How to configure Wireless MAC Filtering on Archer C2_V5?

 Note: Archer C2_V5 is used for demonstration in this article.

 1. Login the router.
-For how to do that, please refer to How to log in to the web-based interface of Wi-Fi Routers (new logo)?
+For how to do that, please refer to How do I log into the web-based Utility (Management Page) of TP-Link wireless router?

 2. Go to Wireless (2.4GHz or 5GHz) > Wireless MAC Filtering.